 The outdoor blanket unfolds to offer a comfortable nest for a visitor who craves a sensory break.

-Be sure to check out our upcoming sensory friendly events that provide an opportunity to explore the Gardens with fewer visitors and hands-on sensory activities.
-The low-sensory mornings and evenings are offered during the summer and are free with advance registration.
-The next event is Saturday, Sept.
-14, 8 a.m.
+Be sure to check out our sensory friendly events that provide an opportunity to explore the Gardens with fewer visitors and hands-on sensory activities.
+The low-sensory SPARK! mornings and evenings are offered during the summer and are free with advance registration.
+Call 720-865-3500 for more information.